Purpose of the Financial Declaration

 Information about fees and living costs

 Information about fees and living costs for graduate applicants is provided on the individual graduate course pages, accessible via the Courses page.
-The Fees and funding pages provide information and advice about fees and funding at Oxford and explain what the University tuition fee and college fee are.
+The Fees and funding pages provide information and advice about fees and funding at Oxford and explain what course fees cover.
 The Living costs page also gives likely living costs for graduate study for single, full-time students who are based in Oxford (using a minimum-maximum range, to account for differing lifestyle choices), explains what living costs you will need to budget for and helps you to consider other costs (eg the cost of dependants and set-up costs) that you may incur.
 This information is provided to ensure that you are fully aware of the expected fees and likely living costs associated with your chosen course of study at Oxford.
 It is your opportunity to consider very carefully the financial commitment you are entering into and to take full responsibility for it.

-The standard period for which you will be liable to pay the University and college fee is usually the same as the standard length of your course.
-If you complete the standard period of University fee liability and remain on course beyond this period, the University will levy a continuation charge.
+The standard period for which you will be liable to pay course fees is usually the same as the standard length of your course.
+If you complete the standard period of course fee liability and remain on course beyond this period, the University will levy a continuation charge.
 Further information is available on the Fee liability and Continuation charge pages.
 Your college may also levy a continuation charge, which will be detailed on your initial offer letter from the college and on Continuation charge page.

 Submitting the Financial Declaration